 SHINY METAL BOXES, the first installment in The Wormholescope Chronicles, is a science fiction novel that falls into the abyss of technology addiction.

 All editions of the book are available on Amazon.

 TIM RUEL is the author of SHINY METAL BOXES and works as a senior copy editor.
 While serving as a journalist in the U.S. for more than a decade, Tim took an interest in cooking up science fiction as loony as life on our planet.
 Tim lives outside of Washington, D.C., and enjoys kayaking, traveling, Miles Davis, Ladytron, Radiohead, Aphex Twin and deep bass.
-He is an active volunteer for the United States Holocaust Memorial Museum in Washington, D.C., transcribing recorded interviews with Holocaust survivors and witnesses.
+He is an active volunteer for the United States Holocaust Memorial Museum, transcribing recorded interviews with Holocaust survivors and witnesses.